weliveindetail/tpde/docs/tpde/adaptor.md

 using IRBlockRef = /* opaque reference type */;
 ```
 To reference basic blocks in the IR, TPDE uses the `IRBlockRef` type defined in the `IRAdaptor`.
-As it is sometimes stored in arrays or the like, e.g. for the block layout, it should not exceed the size of a pointer.
+As it might be stored in arrays or the like, e.g. for the block layout, it should not exceed the size of a pointer.

 ### IRFuncRef
 ```cpp
 using IRFuncRef = /* opaque reference type */;
 ```
 To reference functions in the IR, TPDE uses the `IRFuncRef` type defined in the `IRAdaptor`.
-As it is sometimes stored in arrays or the like, it should not exceed the size of a pointer.
+As it might be stored in arrays or the like, it should not exceed the size of a pointer.

 Note that this is the only reference type that is stored across the compilation of multiple functions and as such a `IRFuncRef` must reference the same
 function for the whole compilation.